TorstenBrass/dataguard/README.md

 DataGuard was built on a simple principle: a privacy app that collects your data is a fraud.

-- **Zero data collection.** No analytics, no telemetry, no logs, no crash reports that phone home.
-Nothing.
+- **No tracking, ever.** We don't track you, profile you, or collect personal data — no analytics, no telemetry, no crash reports that phone home.
+Community submissions (app reports and requests) are anonymous and voluntary.
 - **No advertising.** No sponsored results, no affiliate links, no promoted apps.
 Ever.
-- **$3 one-time purchase.** No subscription.
+- **$7 one-time purchase.** No subscription.
 No freemium upsell.
 No dark patterns.
 - **Fully open source.** Every line of code is in this repository.
 Audit it yourself.
 - **Community-funded.** Every dollar goes to maintaining the database and funding research.
 No investors, no VCs.